Edit Blog Post

 "Looks like dirty weather", one of the crew announced.

 Rain was hitting the decks and the wind was picking up and within a short while after leaving the Port of Churchill, the Ithaca had been engulfed by the storm and was being tossed around.
 The captain tried to turn the ship around and head back to the safety of the port but the sea and wind was too strong.
 The Captain dropped anchor and the situation was eased a little - but not for long!
-The ship was straining in the wind so much that it snapped the anchor chain causing it to bob up and
+The ship was straining in the

 The cook house.